gabrielcfs1/gabrielcfs1/README.md

 ### Hi there, I'm Gabriel Colombo 👋

-- 🔭 I’m currently trying to find a work to get some developing experience...
+- 🔭 I’m currently trying to find a work to get some development experience...
 - 🌱 I’m learning HTML, CSS, JAVASCRIPT and starting with frameworks!

 <div>